This feature is in Public Preview.

 <workspace-url> with the workspace URL of your Databricks deployment.

 Generate a personal access token in Databricks and copy it.
-You provide this token to Azure AD in a subsequent step.
+You provide this token to Azure Active Directory in a subsequent step.

-Generate this token as a Databricks admin who will not be managed by the Azure AD enterprise application.
-A Databricks admin user who is managed by this enterprise application can be deprovisioned using Azure AD, which would cause your SCIM provisioning integration to be disabled.
+Generate this token as a Databricks admin who is not managed by the Azure Active Directory enterprise application.
+If the Databricks admin user who owns the personal access token is deprovisioned using Azure Active Directory, the SCIM provisioning application will be disabled.